OksanaKorn/TechTask/README.md

 To run this app, please follow next steps:

-- Run `ng build` to build the project.
+- run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-- Development server
-Run `ng serve` for a dev server.
+- run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.